007abhishekk/Sorting-Visualizer/README.md

 # Sorting-Visualizer
-Great way to visualize all the generally sorting algorithms.
+Great way to visualize all the generally used sorting algorithms.

 Includes :
 1. Bubble Sort,